Ciprofloxacin in Brief

 osteomyelitis, neutropenic fever, travelers diarrhea, chronic prostatitis and UTIs.

-- Poor activity against Streptococcus pneumoniae (major cause of
+- Poor activity against Streptococcus pneumoniae -- major cause of pneumonia and meningitis.

 - Several serious drug interactions (e.g. theophylline, propranolol).